Favicon

 Note

 OTP is available at the Publication level only — it is not a global login method for the App Store.
 A user who accesses a Publication via OTP is restricted to that Publication and cannot freely navigate to other parts of your App Store.
+If they navigate away, they can only return to the same Publication they originally accessed via OTP.

 How it works